Illinois Compiled Statutes

 for her or his own practice or treatment procedures.

-"Clinical supervision" or "supervision" means review of aspects of
+"Clinical supervision" or "supervision" means the experience is under the order, control, and full professional responsibility of a supervisor who reviews aspects of

 counseling and case